pankaj1992/RecoverEats/README.md

 ### Competitor Analysis
 #### Waste no food:
 https://itunes.apple.com/us/app/wastenofood/id866786935?mt=8
-This application mainly talks about California, could not find any details about people using it in Seattle.
+This application mainly talks about California restaurants, could not find any details about household users.
+Also, it lacks personalized recommendations.
 #### Ample harvest:
-This does not exactly deal with leftovers, It mainly focuses on creating free pantries where people go and take food whenever they are hungry. https://itunes.apple.com/us/app/ampleharvest/id348829918?mt=8
+It mainly focuses on creating free pantries where people go and take food whenever they are hungry. https://itunes.apple.com/us/app/ampleharvest/id348829918?mt=8
 ### Monetization Model
 1. Funding/Donations- Millions of dollars are donated annually to support such non-profit causes & organizations.
 Feeding America Organization help in generating revenue for such activities across the state.
 Donors who provide food in good faith are protected by both State and Federal Good Samaritan laws designed to encourage donation of needed foods and protect donors.
 We plan to get some external funding for the project once we have a stable prototype version of the application ready.